run-llama/create-llama/templates/components/agents/python/blog/README-template.md

 Open [http://localhost:8000/docs](http://localhost:8000/docs) with your browser to see the Swagger UI of the API.

 The API allows CORS for all origins to simplify development.
-You can change this behavior by setting the `ENVIRONMENT` environment variable to `prod`:
+For **production**, you should run:

 ```
-ENVIRONMENT=prod poetry run python main.py
+poetry run prod
 ```

 ## Learn More